Western Horses for sale on ehorses

 Origin and history of breeding Western Horses

 Today, western riding is still a practical form of horsemanship on ranches and it is also popular at shows and events.
-One of the notable differences between western and English riding styles is the use of dissimilar saddles and bridles.
-Western saddles developed for riders who needed to spend long hours in the saddle, carrying all their gear with them.
+One of the notable differences between western and English riding styles is the use of dissmiliar saddles and bridles.
+Western saddles were developed for riders who needed to spend long hours in the saddle, carrying all their gear with them.
 These working saddles were deep-seated for safety and comfort.
 The developments in both western horse breeds and tack in the USA drew on various traditions, as America was a melting pot of people and their equestrian cultures, to which many horse types contributed.
 Barbs and British running horses are believed to have contributed to the Quarter Horse in the early days, while Mustangs were descended mainly from Spanish stock.
 Colorado Rangers, or Rangerbreds, had Barb, Arabian and spotted horse ancestry.
 All these breeds make fine western horses.
 Two schools of western horsemanship developed: the Texas and the California styles.
 In Texas horsemanship, cowboys were dependent on small, agile cow ponies, that are sometimes described as “cat-quick”.
 The rider trusted his mount to think ahead and to pick up on cues immediately.
 The horses responded to an indirect rein on the neck and went effortlessly in natural head carriage, the only contact with the bit coming when a stop was required.
 Riding in California was influenced by the Spanish Vacqueros, resulting in a spirited and stylish form of horsemanship.
 Their horses tended to be tall and elegant, chosen for visual appeal and grace.
 Training methods were different since Vacquero horses were started in a heavy bosal, a bitless bridle, before being gradually introduced to bits.

 Western Horses in equestrianism